-6. Artists: Upload art for Special Editions and lottery prizes (and get a percentage of resales)
+5. Artists: Upload art for Special Editions and lottery prizes

 The art you can contribute is a memo: 28 ASCII characters, or, if you prefer, 64 hex characters (probably representing a content hash identifier on IPFS or similar).
 This allows for representing well over a decillion different pieces of art - trillions for every individual human - so plenty.